A new standard for lean manufacturing? How cutting optimization increases the entire manufacturing organization’s profitability

 Instead of ‘feeding’ the software with each and every detail of the plan and hoping for the best, advanced software is able to receive all relevant data and automatically create optimized cut plans for all machines at all sites.

-Here are some of the prominent advantages of an AI-based cutting and kitting solution:
+Lets look at some of the prominent advantages of an AI-based cutting and kitting solution:

 An ultimate cutting strategy